-We spoke to Robert and Ravi about the impact of the awards; why they joined forces with Dalberg, and why they’re so enthusiastic about how design can meet the needs of the world’s most underserved citizens.
+We spoke to Robert and Ravi about the impact of the awards; why they joined forces with Dalberg, and why they’re so enthusiastic about how human-centered design can meet the needs of the world’s most underserved citizens.

 What is the significance of the Fast Company Awards?

-Dalberg has also received honorable mention for three projects that you have worked on – The Human Account; Tech Bets for an Urban World, and Design for Health.
+Dalberg has also received honorable mention for three projects that you have worked on – The Human Account: Tech Bets for an Urban World, and Design for Health.
 What does this recognition mean for the firm?

-Why did you found Dalberg Design?
+Why did you establish Dalberg Design?

 RF: “For us, another big part of the reason to join Dalberg was to get out of the bubble.
-We didn’t want to start in San Francisco and try to figure this sort of design practice out, and then slowly grow from there.
-Establishing a Nairobi presence in our second year; establishing a Mumbai presence soon after… building out a team, the majority of whom are not in the US, that’s all been a part of making sure that we feel like we’re staying true to the integrity of the work and continuing to test out the potential of design in new contexts.
+We didn’t want to start in San Francisco and try to figure this sort of design practice , and then slowly grow from there.
+Establishing a Nairobi presence in our second year; establishing a Mumbai presence soon after… building out a team, the majority of whom are not in the US, that’s all been a part of making sure that we feel like we’re staying true to the integrity of the work and continuing to test out the potential of design thinking in new contexts.